 An enforceable undertaking is an alternative to litigation.
 The ABC Commissioner may accept a written undertaking under section 98 of the BCIIP Act.

 The ABC Commissioner may accept a written undertaking if all of the following apply:

-- it is reasonably believed that the person giving the undertaking has contravened a civil remedy provision of the BCIIP Act or the FW Act
+- it is reasonably believed that the person giving the undertaking has contravened a civil remedy provision of the BCIIP Act

 - it is considered to be in the public interest, and otherwise appropriate in the circumstances, to accept an undertaking